 10) What information does a Value Stream Map (VSM) convey?

-Sample Answer: A Value Stream Map or VSM is a graphical representation that resembles a map and describes the existing flow, main activities, inputs, output, and the other executed activities.
-It is very essential in pinpointing the wastes, constraints, or areas of focus on value stream map.
+Sample Answer: A Value Stream Map or VSM is a graphical representation that resembles a map and describes the existing flow, main activities, inputs, outputs, and other executed activities.
+It is essential in pinpointing the wastes, constraints, or areas of focus on the value stream map.

 Conclusion